 While the pork is cooking, start boiling a pot of water to cook the ramen noodles.
 Once the water is boiling, add the ramen noodles and cook for 2 minutes.
 After noodles are cooked, use a colander over the sink to drain.

 Add the coleslaw mix to the skillet and cook until the coleslaw reduces in size and slightly wilts.
 Put a lid on the skillet to speed up the process and it will cook in about 2 minutes.
-If you don’t have a lid, it will take a couple of minutes or so longer.

 One of the pet peeves I sometimes have with noodle dishes at the restaurant is the lack of veggies and mostly noodles.

 What’s great about this recipe, as with all cooking at home, is you control the ingredients.